 Computers have always been known to render simple 2D replicas like lines, images and polygons in real time.
-But with the growth of computer graphics, animation and three dimensional images, rendering became a time consuming process.
+But with the growth of computer graphics, 3D visualization and animation rendering became a time consuming process.
 Due to the complexity of such images, it demands greater computing power for quality output and hence the rendering process becomes longer than usual.
 However, with the advancement in technology, real time 3D rendering is no more an alien phenomenon.
 The scope of real time rendering enables to replicate images on a computer fast enough so that a viewer can interact with the concurrent digital environment.

-Real time 3D rendering will also significantly benefit the motion picture industry as it helps to speed up the process of pre visualization.
-Computer graphics, animation and visual effects have revolutionized the way films are made and every year we witness wide variety of exciting visual content.
-Such complex scenes are impossible to film without the help of pre visualization.
+Real time 3D rendering will also significantly benefit the motion picture industry as it helps to speed up the process of pre-visualization.
+Computer graphics, animation and visual effects have revolutionized the way films are made and every year we witness a wide variety of exciting visual content.
+Such complex scenes are impossible to film without the help of pre-visualization.
 Since most of such filming happen in front of blue or green screens, having a clear model of the final product will effectively coordinate cinematographers, editors, actors, visual effects supervisors and so on.
-With real time rendering pre visualization and thus pre production also happens swiftly and this is an enormous time saver.
+With real time rendering, pre-visualization and thus pre-production also happens swiftly and this is an enormous time saver.
 Besides films, this also helps other media and entertainment platforms like Television and Advertising studios.

-Every complexity of the past have been quite easily simplified by the rapid growth of technology.
-Every visual presentation is getting three dimensional today to increase the level of interactivity and this is an intricate process.
+Every complexity of the past has been quite easily simplified by the rapid growth of technology.
+Every visual presentation today is moving towards 3D interactivity and this is an intricate process.
 However, with the kind of efforts already in progress, real time rendering might just be a common requisite in the nearby future!